For more anti-racism resources, check out our guide, Racial Justice Is Reproductive Justice.

 Instead of dismantling the institution, advocates will often push for reform measures, such as body cameras, changes in gear, or calls for diversity in hiring.
 For their part, police defensively advertise themselves by using avenues like social media to post videos intended to be evidence of their positive work in Black communities and with other groups they otherwise have deemed more prone to criminal activities, as if these isolated actions can undo decades of police brutality.
 Neither of these efforts gets to the root of the issue, and only by doing so can we begin to address these racist practices.

-To the assertion that the police simply need to be better trained, we must ask, better trained in what?
+To the assertion that police simply need to be better trained, we must ask: Better trained in what?
 The history of policing in the United States makes clear the police are in fact trained to discriminately execute, brutalize, and detain people, many of whom haven’t done anything against the law.
 Once you come to understand the institution’s ties to white supremacy, it becomes clear the system is toxic and cannot be fixed.
 So instead of spending more time trying to reform the institution, we should focus on delegitimizing police and ramping up well-organized approaches that benefit our communities.

 Throughout history, the state has used the police force as a tool to uphold white supremacy.
 Before the institution was what we know it as today, patrol officers of different forms helped enforce brutality against Native people, fugitive slave laws, the “black codes,” xenophobic policies, and Jim Crow racist segregation.
 Past to present, the relationship between policing and white supremacy has been deeply intertwined and mutually beneficial, preceding our modern understanding of ideological whiteness itself.

 Because whiteness is typically seen as safe and associated with “law and order,” people often look to the police for protection instead of questioning the need for the institution itself.
-We know that with police, those of us who are most disposable according to white supremacy are at risk of being murdered and incarcerated.
-Our existence every day is met with the insatiable violence of a system that has fought long and hard to repress us at all costs—a violence the media has downplayed.
+We know that with the police, those of us who are most disposable according to white supremacy are at risk of being murdered and incarcerated.
+Our existence every day is met with the insatiable violence of a system that has fought long and hard to repress us at all costs—violence the media has downplayed.
 The media often depicts police brutality as isolated incidents or recent phenomena, instead of connecting the countless acts as part of the normal, established behavior.
 This violence is depicted in nearly every aspect of popular culture, and not because it’s imaginary; comedians, sitcoms, and music address it regularly in some form because it’s an everyday reality.
 This daily dread is not worth clinging to out of fear of the unknown, meaning a world without the police.

 The police also export their model to nations abroad, training other police on how to better perform their duties through state violence.
 Some irony may be found in the fact that police abroad are seen as being in need of training on how to do a job police in the United States carry out so brutally themselves.

-The brutality we’re used to is not excusable and making that much clear by delegitimizing the police, in our minds and through our calls for change, would benefit us greatly.
+The brutality we’re used to is not excusable and making that much clear by delegitimizing the police, in our minds, and through our calls for change, would benefit us greatly.

 We should all begin to actively challenge the assumption that just because we are used to something that means it’s acceptable.
 The difficulty is that people, even those who are most victimized by policing, often cannot imagine a world without the police.
-We see this manifesting itself in schools, communities, and at events where those who are most overpoliced gather.
+We see this manifesting itself in schools, communities, and events where those who are most overpoliced gather.
 It’s not surprising to see people representing communities that have been criminalized calling for more policing as a deterrent to their problems.
 Maintaining the relationship we have with this abusive entity, providing the police the benefit of the doubt, continues a vicious cycle in which we continue to give the police unearned authority to be violent in our everyday lives.

 Since we know police are indoctrinated into a racist, sexist, multilayered oppressive institution, we should also know we’re not going to end their murderousness with wishful thinking.
 That’s only legitimizing them again by entertaining what needs abolishing.
 Instead, we as abolitionists should assert that policing is the problem and not lack of training or isolated incidents.
 In doing so, we’re actively fighting internalization of the institution.
 This is just as important as external protests like marches, rallies, and other efforts rejecting the status quo.